iHaneenHMD/AI-Program-by-Samsung-Innovation-Campus/README.md

-# Artificial Intelligence Program by Samsung Innovation Campus
+# Artificial Intelligence Program by SIC
 Facial Image Analysis for Early Autisim Detection in children It is a platform that allows for attaching a picture of the suspected child to determine whether they are affected or not by autism.
 In essence, the work involves developing a tool that aids in diagnosing the early stages of  ASD ‘Autism Spectrum Disorder ‘using deep learning algorithm.
 The model has shown good performance with high accuracy.